jupyterhub/the-littlest-jupyterhub/docs/install/google.rst

 #.
 Copy the text below, and paste it into the **Starup script** text box.
 Replace
    ``<admin-user-name>`` with the name of the first **admin user** for this JupyterHub.
-This admin user can log in after the JupyterHub is set up, and can configure it to their needs.
-Remember the username!
+This admin user can log in after the JupyterHub is set up, and can configure it to their needs. **Remember to add your username**!

    .. code-block:: bash